FLAGS FOR HEROES – CORPUS CHRISTI

 Heroes don’t have to wear a cape…sometimes they wear a uniform…sometimes they simply wear a smile as they make a difference in your life, in our community, or in the world.
 Remember them.
 Honor them.

-Honor your hero by sponsoring a flag with a $50.00 contribution.
+Honor your hero by sponsoring a flag with a $60.00 contribution.
 Flags will be displayed* at Doddridge Park, Ropes Park, Cole Park, and Oleander Point at Cole Park along Ocean Drive on the beautiful Corpus Christi bay front.
-The flags will be raised on Saturday, November 11th.
-A special celebration will be held on November 13th, at 6 pm at First Baptist Church to commemorate all of the heroes being honored.
-On Wednesday, November 15th, we encourage everyone to drive by the flags from 5 – 5:45 pm and be a part of our Honk Your Horn for Your Heroes event.
+The flags will be raised on Saturday, November 9th.
+A special celebration will be held on November 12th, at 6 pm at First Baptist Church to commemorate all of the heroes being honored.
+On Tuesday, November 12th, we encourage everyone to drive by the flags from 5 – 5:45 pm and be a part of our Honk Your Horn for Your Heroes event.
 The event will conclude at 6 pm with the playing of Taps near the Aviator Statute at Ropes Park.
-Flags will remain on display until they are retired on November 19th.
+Flags will remain on display until they are retired on Sunday, November 17th.
 Be a part of this special community display of patriotism and gratitude!

 Special Events: